 Your participation or interest in this group will be kept in strictest confidence — neither Pixelles nor Gamma HR will communicate with anyone else about your involvement with this program.

-* All roles are welcome (whether production or auxiliary roles such as QA, community management, marketing, user research, etc)
+- are employed by companies with 5 or more employees.
+All roles are welcome (whether production or auxiliary roles such as QA, community management, marketing, user research, etc)

 Co-development groups meet and use a structure of problem-solving in order to improve their professional practice.
 Sometimes there are exercises or discussion topics, all so participants can help each other manage and overcome challenges they encounter regularly on the job.
-It’s a relatively new technique growing in popularity, and after a successful pilot program, we believe this technique is appropriate and helpful to women looking for assistance with their game development career.
+It’s a relatively new technique growing in popularity, and after a successful pilot program in 2017, we believe this technique is appropriate and helpful to women looking for assistance with their game development career.

-Every meeting is 1-2 hours in downtown Montreal, once a month, for 6 months, starting in September.
+Every meeting is 1-2 hours in downtown Montreal, once a month, for 6 months, starting in September (tentative).
 We will find a weekday evening that works for everyone (if possible) and provide light snacks to hold you over until dinner.
 It’s important that all members attend every meeting, since the co-development process requires steady building of trust and confidence.

 Burnout and churn in game development is notoriously high, for all genders.
 There is anecdotal evidence that it may be even higher for all non-masculine genders, and particularly women of color.
 The purpose of Pixelles is to empower women to create and change games.
 Thus, this pilot program will stick very closely to our experience and expertise, focusing on the needs of women at present, with the hopes to grow over time to potentially include more gender identities.